 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly identifies its domain (blockchain data) and provides explicit trigger guidance with natural user phrases.
-Its main weakness is that the capability verbs ('process', 'analyze') are somewhat generic—more specific actions would strengthen it.
-Overall it performs well for skill selection purposes.
+This is a solid description that clearly identifies its domain and provides explicit trigger guidance with natural user phrases.
+Its main weakness is that the capability actions ('process', 'analyze') are somewhat generic rather than listing specific concrete operations.
+The inclusion of both 'Use when' and 'Trigger with phrases like' clauses is a strength for completeness.

 Suggestions

-Replace generic verbs like 'process' and 'analyze' with more specific actions such as 'decode transaction logs', 'inspect smart contract state', 'trace token transfers', or 'look up block details' to improve specificity.
+Replace generic verbs like 'process' and 'analyze' with more specific actions such as 'decode transaction logs', 'inspect smart contract state', 'trace token transfers', or 'retrieve block details' to improve specificity.

 | Dimension | Reasoning | Score |